Incident history

 Related

-- How incidents work for detection, severity levels, and auto-resolution explained
+- How incidents work for detection, severity levels, and recovery confirmation

 - Notification channels for how and when you're notified about incidents